OffchainLabs/nitro/docs/proving/OSPAssumptions.md

 That message must not be too large as to prevent it from being supplied for proving, which is enforced by the inboxes.

+A reasonable length limit is 393216 bytes, which is 3/4 the max transaction size Geth will accept.

 ## Requested preimages must be known and not too large

 WAVM has an opcode which resolves the preimage of a Keccak-256 hash.
 This can only be executed if the preimage is already known, and can only be proven if the preimage isn't too long.
+A reasonable length limit is 393216 bytes, which is 3/4 the max transaction size Geth will accept.
 Here's a list of which preimages may be requested by Nitro, and why they're safe to request:

 ### Block headers